 The guidelines were drafted at the request of the Wisconsin Council on Forestry by a technical team comprised of WDNR staff using best available information.
-The completed guidelines underwent technical review by a select group of experts, and a stakeholder review by an Advisory Committee selected by the Wisconsin Council on Forestry.
-After review and approval by the Advisory Committee, the guidelines will be presented to the Wisconsin Council on Forestry.
-If the draft guidelines are accepted, the Council may solicit public input prior to final approval.
+Draft guidelines underwent technical review by a select group of experts, and a stakeholder review by an Advisory Committee selected by the Wisconsin Council on Forestry.
+After review and approval by the Advisory Committee, the guidelines were presented to the Wisconsin Council on Forestry, and the Council elected to solicit public input prior to final approval.
+Public comment included four public listening sessions and thirty-nine sets of written comments.
+The technical team and the Advisory Committee then revised the guidelines and approved them for presentation to the Council on Forestry.
+The Council approved the fifth draft of the guidelines at their December 16, 2008 meeting.

 The Forestland Woody Biomass Harvesting Guidelines are divided into two categories: general, and site specific.
-General guidelines are designed to be applicable to and should be implemented at any site where fine woody debris will be harvested.
+General guidelines are designed to be applicable to and should be implemented at any site where fine woody material will be harvested.
 Site specific guidelines address specific conditions which are not present at all sites, and should be implemented only on sites which exhibit the conditions referenced in the guideline.